 Evaluating an Embedded Analytics Solution

-Now that we’ve established the criteria for evaluating vendors for embedded analytics, let’s look at the overall process that will help you make the best decision for your business.
+Now that we’ve established some of the criteria for evaluating embedded analytics vendors, let’s take a look at a process that can help you make the best decision for your business.

 Know exactly what you want the embedded analytics solution for.
 Who will use it?
 How will it help you?
 And why do you need a solution right now?
-Use a balance of quantifiable metrics, like revenue, adoption rate, customer retention, etc., and soft metrics, like user experience, competitive differentiator, customer satisfaction, etc.
+Use a balance of quantifiable metrics like revenue, adoption rate, customer retention, etc., as well as soft metrics like user experience, competitive differentiation, customer satisfaction, etc. to reach clarity.

 Identify the steps you’ll take to reach your goals.
 Ask yourself, “When do I want to…”